Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Results

-We hypothesise that these unexpected results reflect the different form that persuadability takes in our experiments.
+We hypothesise that these unexpected results in relation to both model size and reasoning architecture reflect the different form that persuadability takes in our experiments.
 Bilateral persuasion scenarios test a model's pre-interaction response, and then present it with arguments tending in one direction only, measuring how far its response changes given this persuasive treatment.
-In that setup a model need not be capable of evaluating arguments in order to be persuaded by them.
+In that setup, a model does not need to be capable of evaluating the arguments presented to it in order to be persuaded by them.
 By contrast, in our setup models are presented with competing arguments.
-To be persuaded by the stronger argument, a model must actually evaluate those arguments to identify which is in fact stronger.
-For a model that is not capable of evaluating arguments, we would expect the two competing arguments to be equally convincing, and hence lower overall persuadability.
-We are exploring this point in ongoing research.
+In order to be persuaded by the stronger argument, a model must be capable of evaluating those two competing arguments to identify which is in fact stronger.
+For a model that is not capable of evaluating arguments, we would expect the two competing arguments to be equally convincing, and hence lower overall persuasion.
+In Section~\ref{sec:results:bilateral} we present results of a bilateral trial that lends credence to this hypothesis.